 The band is open to anyone who wants to learn the material and practice—Hammered and Mountain Dulcimers and any other instruments you might want to play.
-We would really like to encourage more of our Mountain Dulcimer friends and, to this end, Bob Elieson has made good music with Mountain Dulcimer tablature for all the sets we’ll do, with melody arrangements as well as chords so you can choose which approach to take.
+We would really like to encourage more of our Mountain Dulcimer friends to join in.

 The dozen and a half people who played last year in the band had so much fun and learned so much that we are repeating the activity this year.
 The dance will be shorter so we will need roughly half the number of sets from last year.
 You are welcome to participate by learning one or two sets, or half of the sets or all of them; you may play melody or chords.
 Some people want to dance some of the five or so dances, and play for others.
 Just participate in the band at whatever level you like!

 This is a very low-stress situation in which you can learn to play with other people and to play for dances and just to get together once a month or so and play together.
-In my long experience, there’s little else that is as much fun a playing with people, so I hope you’ll come do it with us.
+There’s little else that is as much fun as playing music with other people, so please join us.

-Sandy Boys A / John Stenson’s # 2 A / Red Haired Boy A
+- Sandy Boys / Old Joe Clark / Red Haired Boy

-Andy Irvine’s Polka G / Shoes and Stockings G / Redwing G
+- Elkins / Shoes & Stockings / Redwing

 To get an idea of what some of the dances look like, watch some youtube videos . . .